ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/ci.md

 ## Jenkins

 We use [Jenkins](https://jenkins.io/) as an internal testing and checking environment.
-We execute tests that have special requirements for the execution enviroment in our internal Jenkins.
+We execute tests that have special requirements for the execution environment in our internal Jenkins.
 In most cases, we publish test logs.

 How it works: